malciller/dio-domains/README.md

 # dio-domains

-dio is an OCaml 5 trading engine.
+dio is an OCaml 5 trading engine built for high-frequency trading.
 Strategies live in files.
 The engine loads a strategy, validates it, and runs it over a library of registered actions.
 The bundled strategy is Jacobs Ladder, a grid that buys dips and sells into reversals.
 It runs against Kraken, Hyperliquid, Lighter, Interactive Brokers, and Alpaca.

 Each traded asset runs in its own OCaml domain.
 Order intents go through a lock-free executor, and market data arrives on lock-free ring buffers.
 A